The people who cannot look away

 Trust: the currency in shortest supply

 Trust came up again and again as something that shapes whether people donate and how.
-52% of volunteers and 47% of concerned citizens described it as a decisive factor.
+52% of volunteers and 47% of people who care described it as a decisive factor.
 It takes time to build, and not much to lose.

 Tracked donations.
 Verified volunteers.
 Reviews of shelters.
 Blacklists of irresponsible owners.
 People are willing to trust - if given the tools to do so.
 The ask isn't complicated - it's mostly just visibility.